thacherT1D/webdevstuff/Datastores/Indexes.desc.md

     "places_pkey" PRIMARY KEY, btree (id)
 ```

-As you can see, PostgreSQL automatically creates indexes are for primary key constraints.
+As you can see, PostgreSQL automatically creates indexes for primary key constraints.
 It's also worth mentioning that PostgreSQL do not automatically create indexes for foreign key constraints.

-List all the index tables to check the size of the index table.
+To list all index tables with their size, run the following command.

 ```
 \di+